adibzailan/GistDownloader/README.md

 # GitHub Gist Downloader
+> Latest update: 8th August 2024

 ## Overview

-The GitHub Gist Downloader is a user-friendly desktop application that allows you to easily download and save all public gists from a specified GitHub user.
-This tool provides a simple interface to input a GitHub username, personal access token, and output file location, streamlining the process of archiving and reviewing gists.
+The GitHub Gist Downloader is a user-friendly desktop application that allows you to easily download and save specific gists from GitHub.
+This tool provides a simple interface to input a Gist ID, GitHub personal access token, and output file location, streamlining the process of archiving and reviewing gists.

 ## Features

 - Simple and intuitive graphical user interface
-- Download all public gists from a specified GitHub user
+- Download specific gists using their Gist ID
-- Secure input for GitHub personal access token
+- Option to input GitHub personal access token manually or use a token file
 - Custom output file selection
 - Error handling with visual feedback
 - Studio Merpati branding elements